ElleRae/Manager-READ-ME/README.md

 ## My Leadership Philosophy

 In Taoism, there's a concept called wu wei, which means "effortless action" or "non-action."
 It teaches that the most effective approach often comes from being in tune with the natural flow of the situation, rather than imposing rigid control.
 I see this as a guiding principle for my leadership—helping teams to act with fluidity and responsiveness to the challenges they face, without forcing solutions.
+(And yes, I use em dashes in my writing.)

 My role as a leader is to provide strategy, goals, and context to teams, then step back and trust the right actions to emerge.
 I trust teams to come up with the best ways to accomplish our goals through the product.
 While I am ultimately accountable for the outcomes, I remain closely involved in the details, providing guidance and context through questions and suggestions, rather than imposing top-down mandates.
 I like to surround myself with a team that knows things I don’t, that are specialists in their niche, and that I know can do the job.